bertreb/pimatic-smartmeter-stats/README.md

 On init of the plugin the first readout is based on the time left till the next full hour, day(00:00), week (monday) or month (1ste).

 For longterm usage of the values, a log can be enabled.
-The log will add at the start of every day (selected in config) the values for that passed day.
+The log will add at the start of a new day (selected in config) the values for that previous day.
 To make the log standalone usable, a timestamp is added.
+The timestamp is de date of the previous day.

 The daily data is added as a JSON record.
 The logfile is made compact and readable with one daily data row per day.
 TThe logfile is available in a directory called 'smartmeter-data', located in the pimatic home directory of the computer running Pimatic (mostly ../pimatic-app).
 The log will have the name 'device-name'-data.json.